-- 10.1 For employees, the Payroll process is - All payroll queries must be logged with the relevant Payroll Administrator - The information provided will be used to support the monthly Workforce Committee and Payroll Management Team meetings.
+- 10.1 For employees, the Payroll process is - All payroll queries must be logged with the relevant Payroll Administrator

-- 10.2 The exact nature of the payment error will be investigated by a Payroll Administrator who will calculate the amount of the payment error. - 10.3 Once the amount has been verified as correct the employee will be notified in writing with an explanation as to how the error occurred and details of the repayment arrangement. - 10.4 Current employees will have overpayments recovered from their gross pay.
-The repayment period will normally be equal to the period over which the overpayment occurred and remaining balance will be recovered from their final pay or retrospective pay award where applicable. - 10.5 In cases where the period of overpayment is longer and therefore greater, the Payroll Manager can agree a suitable repayment period. - 10.6 Decisions regarding the duration of this extended period for repayment of an overpayment will take into consideration a number of factors.
+- The information provided will be used to support the monthly Workforce Committee and Payroll Management Team meetings. - 10.2 The exact nature of the payment error will be investigated by a Payroll Administrator who will calculate the amount of the payment error. - 10.3 Once the amount has been verified as correct the employee will be notified in writing.
+This will include an explanation as to how the error occurred and will request consent from the employee to recover the overpayment from salary deduction. - 10.4 Current employees will have overpayments recovered from their gross pay.
+The repayment period will normally be equal to the period over which the overpayment occurred and remaining balance will be recovered from their final pay. - 10.5 In cases where the period of overpayment is longer and therefore greater, the Payroll Manager can agree a suitable repayment period. - 10.6 Decisions regarding the duration of this extended period for repayment of an overpayment will take into consideration a number of factors.
 Issues such as the amount of overpayment, personal circumstances which could lead to undue financial hardship, duration of contract (if not permanent) proximity to retirement, redundancy or maternity leave are all factors which will be considered and form part of the decision making process. - 10.7 A full investigation would be required if for example there has been an over/underpayment over a long period of time, where there is concern that fraudulent activity may have taken place or where there is a significant over or under payment.
 The Corporate Fraud Manager will be notified in such cases. - 10.8 Internal audit will be notified of any suspected fraud and also where systems improvements are recommended to avoid any repetition.